jwcook23/mssql_dataframe/README.md

 Connect to an on-premise database using pyodbc.
 Connection to an Azure SQL database is also possible by passing a server_name in the format `server_name='<server>.database.windows.net'`along with a username and password.

 If `adjust_sql_objects=True` (default is False):

 1. columns will be created if they do not exist
-2. column size will will increase is needed, for example from TINYINT to INT
+2. column size will increase if needed, for example from TINYINT to INT
 3. an SQL table will be created if it does not exist

 ```python